15th June- 12th July

-I went to the touristy island of Santorini on 5th July for one week with my friend Katarina.
+I went to the touristy island of Santorini on 5th July for one week with Kat.
 I mostly spent time doing touristy things, seeing the sunset at Oia, visiting Fira and staying at the beach.
 I was able to briefly meet up with Herpetologist Stephen Roussos and we went herping two evenings together.
 With only 5 species officially recorded on this volcanic island I wasn’t expecting much from herping but in the end had some nice finds.
 Erhards wall lizard (Podarcis erhardi myconensis) was again very common, as were the two gecko species.
 I also managed to find a couple of Cretan cat snakes (Telescopus fallax pallidus) as well as 25 sloughed skins, indicating that it is a common species on Santorini.

 Ios water frog (Pelophylax sp)

 Milos wall lizard (Podarcis milensis)

 Balkan green lizard (Lacerta trilineata ssp hannschweizeri and citrovittata)